Detecting socket leaks with eBPF

 signal(SIGHUP, &upon_sighup);

-sockaddr_in server_addy = {.sin_family = AF_INET, .sin_port = htons(9001)};
+sockaddr_in server_addr = {.sin_family = AF_INET, .sin_port = htons(9001)};

-inet_aton("127.0.0.1", &server_addy.sin_addr);
+inet_aton("127.0.0.1", &server_addr.sin_addr);

-auto addy = reinterpret_cast<sockaddr *>(&server_addy);
+auto addr = reinterpret_cast<sockaddr *>(&server_addr);

 uint32_t size = sizeof(sockaddr_in);